AkshayDevkate/promdocumentation/README.md

   ## Step 6: Working in ProM Tool

   ProM platform is plugin based framework for process mining the framenwork is centered amoung three basic components
- 1. Data Objects which lives in workspace tab.
- 2.Plugins which can be accessed via run tab.
+   1. Data Objects which lives in workspace tab.[click here for step-by-step guide]!(promobject1.pdf) 2.Plugins which can be accessed via run tab.
    3. Visualizers which can be acced via Visualizers tab.

 Project by :